supersakana/linked_lists/README.md

 [ NODE(head) ] -> [ NODE ] -> [ NODE(tail) ] -> nil

-Ruby does NOT have a linked list class but can be created with similar functonality using arrays https://www.sitepoint.com/rubys-missing-data-structure/
+https://www.sitepoint.com/rubys-missing-data-structure/

+One way to create a linked list would be tu sue the Struct object to represent a cons cell

+Cell = Struct.new(:value, :next)
+list = Cell.new("head", nil)